-For the duration of each temporary suspension of a player on the field, the offending team plays with one less player c permanently suspended from the current match (indicated by a red card).
+For the duration of each temporary suspension of a player on or off the field, with a yellow card, the offending team plays with one less player.

 If the goalkeeper is temporarily suspended the offending team plays with one less field-player.